-Mount Diablo State Park is an amazing place that features a unique landscape filled with fossils, activities and Mount Diablo, as well as 64 campsites for RV and tent campers.
+Mount Diablo State Park is an amazing place that has something for every RV traveler who is looking to do some exploring.
 Located on the eastern fringe of the San Francisco Bay Region, Mount Diablo State Park is situated just over five miles southeast from Walnut Creek, California.
-The 20,000-acre state park was founded in 1931 and boasts incredible scenery as well as panoramic views from the top of Mount Diablo, which towers 3,849 feet into the sky.
+The 20,000-acre state park was founded in 1931 and boasts incredible scenery, as well as panoramic views from the top of Mount Diablo, which towers 3,849 feet into the sky.

 RV Rentals in Mount Diablo State Park